The Emeritus Academy remembers those who have gone before.

 Professor Emeritus, Columbus campus

 After 26 years at The Ohio State University, Professor Steigman retired (from teaching and faculty meetings, but not from research!) in 2012.
-Since then he has been an OSU Emeritus Professor and, more recently, Academy Professor, having been elected a member of the Emeritus Academy in 2015.
+He became an OSU Emeritus Professor and, more recently, Academy Professor, having been elected a member of the Emeritus Academy in 2015.

-Professor Steigman continues to serve OSU as well as the larger research community.
-He serves on the Editorial Board of the peer-reviewed Journal of Cosmology and Astroparticle Physics.
-Building on his personal connections with physicists and astronomers in Brazil, Steigman continues to serve on the Faculty Advisory Council for the OSU Gateway Initiative in Brazil.
+Professor Steigman served OSU as well as the larger research community.
+He served on the Editorial Board of the peer-reviewed Journal of Cosmology and Astroparticle Physics.
+Building on his personal connections with physicists and astronomers in Brazil, Steigman served on the Faculty Advisory Council for the OSU Gateway Initiative in Brazil.